cartesi/docs/cartesi-rollups/core-concepts/rollup-http-api/json-rpc/overview.md

 The Cartesi Rollups framework consists of components on the base layer (the foundational blockchain where a dApp contract is deployed, such as Ethereum) and the execution layer (the Cartesi off-chain layer where the dApp runs its backend logic).

-In a typical Cartesi dApp architecture, the dApp backend runs on a Cartesi Node.
-The frontend interacts with base layer smart contracts to send inputs to the backend, deposit assets, and process outputs (execute vouchers and validate notices).
+The frontend interacts with base layer smart contracts to send inputs to the backend, deposit assets, and process outputs.

 To interact with an Ethereum-compatible blockchain, the dApp frontend must connect to a blockchain node using Ethereum's JSON-RPC API.